The Only Thing You Know

-The Only Thing You Know is a Canadian drama film, directed by Clarke Mackey and released in 1971.
+The Only Thing You Know is a 1971 Canadian drama film, directed by Clarke Mackey.

 Described by critics as a female version of the 1964 film Nobody Waved Good-bye, the film stars Ann Knox as Ann, a teenager who is dissatisfied with her suburban Toronto life.
 Striking out on her own, she moves in with her boyfriend Scott (Allan Royal) in the downtown St. James Town neighbourhood, but becomes embroiled in a complex love triangle with Scott and his friend Paul (John Denos).

 The film's cast also includes Hugh McIntyre and Eileen McIntyre as Ann's parents.

 Production

 The film was influenced by the then-experimental blend of docufiction techniques innovated by films such as Nobody Waved Good-bye and À tout prendre.
 Its script consisted solely of a 15-page story outline, around which the actors improvised their dialogue so that the film would feel like a documentary.
 It was made on a budget of just $23,000.